mena-mo/Final-Project---BP/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 I think in total, this project took around a little less than a month.
 Of course, it could've taken less but work and other projects got in the way.
 I also think if I had kept the original color scheme, it could've taken less time.
 I think the color scheme was actually one of the harder things to pick out, especially when it came to having a certaim amount of contrast.
 I think it looks a little, tiny bit horrendous, but at least the contrast is there xD.

+All of the images that have the FreePik link are from that site, all others were created by me using Krita.